zoxpx/pxdocs/content/reference/key-management/portworx-with-aws-kms.md

 ### Key generation with AWS KMS {#key-generation-with-aws-kms}

 The following sections describe the key generation process with PX and AWS KMS.
 These keys can be used as passphrases for encrypted volumes.
-For more information on encrypted volumes, click the link below.
+For more information on encrypted volumes, [click here](/reference/CLI/data-volumes/encrypted-volumes).

-{% page-ref page="../reference/command-line/data-volumes/encrypted-volumes.md" %}

 Portworx provides the following CLI command to generate AWS KMS Data keys.